jaredmcgrath/LikeCompiler/testSuite/Phase2Tests/testDescriptionsPhase2.md

 <td>operatorSyntaxTest1_negative.pt</td>
 <td>Test to ensure old div and mod operators no longer work</td>
 <td>Small program that uses keyword div and mod as variables, showing that they are no longer treated as division and modulo</td>
 <td>operatorSyntaxTest1_negative.pt.eOutput</td><td>No errors present due to proper var syntax.
-Would not be possible is div and mod were treated as operands</td>
+Would not be possible if div and mod were treated as operands</td>
 </tr>

 <tr>